Okay. Carrot Blueberry Cupcakes.

 Let’s be real for a sec.
 Most carrot-based baked goods are basically just a vehicle for cream cheese frosting.
 I said what I said (again).
 But this one?
 Stands on its own.

 The carrots bring that earthy, lightly sweet thing.
 The blueberries burst like flavor confetti.
 And the spices?
-Warm cinnamon and a teeny bit of nutmeg—just enough to make it cozy without making you feel like you’re eating a scented candle.

 Also, they’re not aggressively sugary.
 Like, your dentist might still hate you, but not as much.